cgrootcrego/Tillandsia_Genomes/README.md

 **8. RNA-seq experiment 6 time points: DGE Analyses of a climate chamber experiment to explore expression differences between *T. leiboldiana* and *T. fasciculata*.**

+**9. Promotor analyses: studying circadian clock-related transcription factor binding motifs in the upstream regions of DE and CAM-related genes.**

-**9. Combined analyses of differential gene expression, TE activity and gene family expansion.**
+**10. Combined analyses of differential gene expression, TE activity and gene family expansion.**

+**11. Metabolomics: visualization and statistics on mass-spec compund abundance data related to CAM**